leowanggg/Gesture-Recognition/README.md

 This is a project which can recognize hand gestures.

-The key parts in this project is:
+The key parts in this project are:

 1. Detect human skin from the video frames.
 2. Draw the contour of hands.